josh-mchugh/rediscovering-javascript/chapter-5/README.md

 ## no-constructor.js
 Example of an arrow function not being able to be used as a constructor.
 When the code is executed, it throws a runtime error stating that it is not a constructor.

+## new-target.js
+Regular functions can use 'new.target' to determine if the function was called as a constructor or a as a regular function.